Like to sing? New to the London choral scene? .... or just interested to see if you would like to be?

 3. We are one of the biggest amateur choirs in London so you'll find hundreds of potential new friends amongst us

-5. We meet on Monday evenings (not much else happening then) so it's an uplifting way to start your week
+4. We meet on Monday evenings (not much else happening then) so it's an uplifting way to start your week or complement your studies.

-7. Rehearsals begin at 6.45pm, when many people have just finished work
+6. Rehearsals begin at 6.45pm, when many people have just finished work, college or uni.

-We try to be very friendly and welcoming and to support new members.
+We are friendly and welcoming and like to support new members.

-If you would like to ask a question, then accrding to your singing range, please contact:
+If you would like to ask a question, then according to your singing range, please contact: